mayankdrvr/mern_blog/README.md

 ## Run on Local System

 - Go to Code->Download ZIP to download the .zip file.
 Just extract the .zip file and open the extracted folder in VS Code editor.
-- Open a new terminal in the root(../../mern-blog-main/) folder.
+- Open a new terminal in VS Code in the root(../../mern-blog-main/) folder.
 - To install client libraries & dependencies and run the frontend, run the following commands
 ```bash
   cd client